ICR-RL: Deep Reinforcement Learning via In-Context Regression: Introduction

 \section{Introduction}

-RL has achieved remarkable success across domains, from game playing \cite{atarideepmind} to robotics \cite{roboticsdeepmind}.
+Reinforcement Learning (RL) has achieved remarkable success across domains, from game playing, aligning Large Language Models (LLMs) \cite{ouyang2022traininglanguagemodelsfollow} \cite{atarideepmind} to robotics \cite{roboticsdeepmind} and amplifying the reasoning capabilities in LLMs \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
 These advances are primarily driven by gradient-based methods, which exploit the differentiability of neural networks to optimize policies or value functions via stochastic gradient descent \cite{battash2024revisiting}.
-While effective at enabling end-to-end learning and long-term credit assignment, such methods are often sample-inefficient and sensitive to hyperparameters, posing challenges in sparse-reward and offline settings.
+While effective at enabling end-to-end learning and long-term credit assignment, such methods have their own limitations.

-In particular, RL algorithms typically require careful tuning of numerous hyperparameters—including optimizer choice, learning rate, and network architecture—which can significantly impact performance \cite{paramsensrl}.
-Even different runs of the same algorithm with varying hyperparameters may yield drastically different results, necessitating extensive search procedures and substantial computational resources.